bptlab/chimera/README.md

 # JEngine

-The JEngine is a Framework for Production Case Management (PCM) containing Modeling and Execution.
+The JEngine is a ProcessEngine to execute Production Case Management (PCM).

 ## RESTful

-To test the rest-based implementation the RestTest-Class exists to create the server, which shall be later exchanged with the main class that executes the main method and the server.
-As of now the server will give you an response on localhost:8080/rest and will give you an json.
+See the documentation inside the doc folder.

+## Deployment

+In order to deploy the JEngine install [Maven](http://maven.apache.org/ Maven).
+Then execute the following commands in your command line:

+'''
+mvn install -Dmaven.test.skip=true
+'''

+A war file will be created which can be executed using tomcat.

+## Database Setup

+You can use the src/main/resources/JEngineV2.sql file for your Database setup.
+Please set your database settings inside the web.xml.

 ## Features